Clothing-optional bike ride

 A clothing-optional bike ride is a cycling event in which nudity is permitted or expected.
 There are many clothing-optional cycling events around the world.
 Rides may be political, recreational, artistic, or a unique combination thereof.
 Some are used to promote topfreedom, a social movement to accord women and girls the right to be topless in public where men and boys have that right.

-Body art including body painting are common forms of creative expression, as well as costumes, art bikes, portable sound reinforcement systems (such as public address systems/bullhorns, and boomboxes), musical instruments as well as other types of noisemakers.
+Body art including body painting is a common form of creative expression, as well as costumes, art bikes, portable sound reinforcement systems (such as public address systems/bullhorns, and boomboxes), musical instruments as well as other types of noisemakers.

-Many of the political rides have their roots from Critical Mass and are often described or categorized as a form of political protest, street theatre, party-on-wheels, streaking, public nudity, and clothing-optional recreation and thus attracts a wide range of participants.
+Many of the political rides have their roots in Critical Mass and are often described or categorized as a form of political protest, street theatre, party-on-wheels, streaking, public nudity, and clothing-optional recreation and thus attract a wide range of participants.

 Events

 Full and partial (especially topfree) nudity is encouraged, but not mandatory, on all rides.
 Some people ride in their underwear.